Embracing Practical Life: Engaging Your Toddler in the Wooden Kitchen Toys

 Spreading: Using a blunt wooden knife to spread butter or jam on toast.

-3. Essential Tools for a Montessori Kitchen for Toddlers
+3. Essential Tools for a Montessori Wooden Kitchen Toys for Toddlers

 Standard kitchen tools are often too heavy or sharp for small hands.
-To encourage montessori kitchen for toddlers, provide tools that fit them:
+To encourage a Montessori wooden kitchen toys for toddlers, provide tools that fit them:

 Small wooden cutting boards.